Aditi-Mohan/guru_cool_v1/README.md

 ### Activities
 _Aims to inculcate creativity and introspection and help explore different disciplines._
-- The app contains a comprehensive list of activities to which new activities are added frequently.
+- The app contains a comprehensive list of activities which is updated frequently.
 - Each activity gives a broad theme to explore and lays out some pointers to get started and build on.
 - Once completed, the user can add the activity to their Archive to revisit later.